Carmelo Marrero

 Carmelo Marrero (born January 26, 1981) is an American former professional mixed martial artist who competed in the Heavyweight and Light Heavyweight divisions.
 He has competed for the UFC, WEC, Bellator Fighting Championships, the IFL, and the XFC.

 Background

 Marrero was born in Philadelphia, Pennsylvania and raised in Douglassville, Pennsylvania.
 He was diagnosed with cancer at a young age and eventually was able to overcome the illness.
 Marrero began wrestling for Daniel Boone High School in Berks County, Pennsylvania and placed sixth in the state tournament as a Heavyweight.
-Marrero had originally wanted to attend Rider University after graduating from high school, decided to attend Gloucester County College for two and a half years where he set multiple records.
+Marrero had originally wanted to attend Rider University after graduating from high school, but instead decided to attend Gloucester County College for two and a half years where he set multiple records.
 Marrero was sidelined by a near-fatal car accident which took him six months to recover, but later came back to win over 40 matches and qualify for the Junior College National Tournament.
 Marrero later transferred to Rider University where he became the team captain and was a two-time national qualifier.
 After college, Marrero began venturing into mixed martial arts.